New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Scientists believe that this is because such people are more likely to suffer from mental disorders, such as bipolar disorder, which contributes to risky behavior and, thus, increases the likelihood of accidents.
-In addition, fun at the wrong time and in an unsuitable place can cause anger and irritation in other people.
+Scientists believe this is because such people are more likely to suffer from mental disorders such as bipolar disorder, which promotes risky behavior and thus increases the likelihood of accidents.
+In addition, having fun at the wrong time and place can cause anger and irritation in other people.

-Researchers from various universities around the world also found that those people who want to be happy often suffer from severe bouts of depression, because they do not reach their own, they feel depressed.
+Researchers from various universities around the world have also found that those people who strive to be happy often suffer from severe bouts of depression because they feel depressed when they fail to achieve their goals.

-Scientists argue that the key to true happiness lies in good relations with friends and family members.
-The co-author of the study, Professor Jun Gruber from the Department of Psychology at Yale University (Yale University) says: "Happiness is not about money, success or fame.
-Happiness lies in meaningful social ties. " She added that the best way to be happy is to stop worrying about whether you are happy or not.
-Instead, you need to shift your focus to building friendly relationships with other people.
+Scientists say that the key to true happiness lies in good relationships with friends and family members.
+Co-author of the study, Professor June Gruber from the Department of Psychology at Yale University, says: “Happiness is not about money, success or fame.
+Happiness is about meaningful social connections.”
+She added that the best way to be happy is to stop worrying about whether you are happy or not.
+Instead, you need to shift your focus to building friendships with other people.